 During the week of November 18, 2019, we had a recycling display in the Hall of Administration main entrance, focusing on reducing and reusing, but also showing examples of what to recycle and how, an entry form for the County's Recycling Pledge, and fun and informative materials.
 In just two days, we were able to distribute 290 RAP boxes!
 We also collected e-waste for the first time, with a container at the Service Building loading dock, where people brought electronics of all kinds for recycling, including computers, printers, TVs, typewriters, stereos, and fax machines, among other things.
 We filled 7 pallets with collected items, weighing a total of 3,795 pounds.
-We also received requests to collect e-waste more often.
+We also received requests to collect e-waste more often, which we plan to do at least twice a year.
+We intended to collect e-waste at least twice in 2020, but unfortunately were not able to do so, due to the COVID pandemic.
+We hope to return to collecting e-waste during 2021.